Michigan CarJacking Attorneys – Michigan Criminal Defense Lawyers

 Smart and Sophisticated Defense

-At Kronzek and Cronkright, PLLC, we utilize a time-tested team approach.
+At The Kronzek Firm PLC, we utilize a time-tested team approach.
 Multiple attorneys in our firm review and contribute to every case.
 Moreover, we have access to additional support staff, expert witnesses, polygraph examiners, private in estimators, and other professionals, to ensure we provide cutting edge legal strategies.

 Our attorneys assist clients residing all across the lower peninsula of Michigan, including Ingham County, Genesee County, Oakland County, Macomb County, Wayne County, Kent County, Jackson County and more.